cloudpanel-io/docs/cloudpanel-ce/docs/frontend-area-domains.md

 :::important Tips
 Keep the **memory_limit** and **max_execution** values as low as possible to keep the server stable. <br />
-In the [PHP FPM Error Log](#php-fpm), you find all error messages of processes that run out of memory or exceeded the **max_execution_time**.
+In the [PHP Error Log](#logs), you find all error messages of processes that run out of memory or exceeded the **max_execution_time**.
 :::